PacketFence Clustering Guide

 Since v10, the galera-autofix service will try to resolve automatically issues on Galera clusters.

-• around 10 minutes when at least one of the nodes of the cluster is able to offer database service
+• ~10 minutes when at least one node offers database service

-• around 20 minutes when there is no database service available
+• ~20 minutes when no database service available

 5.3.
 Manual resolution